 James's resignation is echoed in some quarters of contemporary philosophy in a doctrine that has come to be known as Mysterianism, so named by the philosopher Owen Flanagan after the 1960s one-hit rock group "Question Mark and the Mysterians" (their one hit was "96 Tears", which was originally supposed to be titled "69 Tears" until someone thought better of it).
 Mysterianism holds that consciousness is an unsolvable mystery, and that the mind-body problem will remain unsolvable so long as consciousness remains in the picture.

-of modern Mysterianism was asserted by the philosopher
+version of modern Mysterianism was asserted by the

-Thomas Nagel, in his famous 1979 "Bat" essay, which was
+philosopher Thomas Nagel, in his famous 1979 "Bat" essay,

-really an argument that consciousness is not susceptible to
+which was really an argument that consciousness is not

 "[T]his... subjective character of experience... is not captured by any of the familiar, recently devised reductive analyses of the mental, for all of them are logically compatible with its absence.
 It is not analyzable in terms of any explanatory system of functional states, or intentional states, since these could be ascribed to robots or automata that behaved like people through they experienced nothing."